← Home

 ]

 elevation > 0.5 drops aircraft that are at or below the horizon.
-An aircraft 40km away at 1,000ft barometric can compute to a negative elevation angle - it’s there on the map but there’s nothing to see.
+An aircraft 40km away at 1,000ft barometric can compute to a negative elevation angle.
+It exists perfectly well in the data, but there is nothing to see from the window.
 The 0.5° threshold gives a little margin above the rooftops.

 Stickiness

-The hysteresis logic lives in a single _autoplay_hex variable that remembers the current auto-selected aircraft:
+Visibility filtering is not enough.
+Once several visible aircraft remain, nearest-distance alone is still too twitchy.
+The next layer is stickiness.
+The logic lives in a single _autoplay_hex variable that remembers the current auto-selected aircraft.

 closest = min(candidates, key=lambda a: a["dist_km"])